Gerson-Solano/GersonSolano/README.md

 ### 3. JavaScript Project

-Brief description of the JavaScript project, utilizing MySQL and Bootstrap.
-Include the purpose, main features, and any other relevant information.
+The academy project is to provide a resource where you can have an overview of the courses, teachers and students participating in the academy.

 #### Technologies Used
 - JavaScript